english content

 Both me and my horses do not like to be forced into something.
 Still I am sometimes a bit intense or persistent when trying to teach them something new, to improve their physical fitness or to change their biomechanical patterns.
 It would make me sad though, if my horse would not want to be with me anymore after such an occasion.
 I always strive to have enough credit on our relationship account to allow some room for asking the extra effort, either mental or physical.

 I never want to get below zero, in the red zone.
 So I need to make deposits into the relationship account on a regular basis.
-In other words: we do things that my horses really like.
+In other words: we do things that makes my horses feel good.
 So often and so much that he clearly stays interested in being with me and in the things we do together, even when I ask a bit more effort sometimes.

 If it was about money ... how much can you afford?